neuralmagic/deepsparse/user-guide/README.md

 ## Deployment APIs

-Now that we have seen DeepSparse's performance gains, let's take a look at how we can add DeepSparse to an application.
+Now that we have seen DeepSparse's performance gains, we can add DeepSparse to an application.

 DeepSparse includes three deployment APIs:
 - Engine is the lowest-level API.
-With Engine, you pass tensors and recieve the raw logits.
+With Engine, you pass tensors and receive the raw logits.
 - Pipeline wraps the Engine with pre- and post-processing.
-With Pipeline, you pass raw data and recieve the prediction.
+With Pipeline, you pass raw data and receive the prediction.
 - Server wraps Pipelines with a REST API using FastAPI.
-With Server, you send raw data over HTTP and recieve the prediction.
+With Server, you send raw data over HTTP and receive the prediction.

-Let's walk through a simple example of each API to give a sense of usage.
-As an example, we will use the sentiment analysis use-case with a 90% pruned-quantized version of BERT.
+The following are simple examples of each API to get a sense of how it is used.
+For the example, we will use the sentiment analysis use-case with a 90% pruned-quantized version of BERT.

 ### Engine